hwanght/labelme/README.md

 ## Acknowledgement

-This repo is the fork of [mpitid/pylabelme](https://github.com/mpitid/pylabelme).
+This repo is the fork of [mpitid/pylabelme](https://github.com/mpitid/pylabelme) and [labelmeai/labelme](https://github.com/labelmeai/labelme).